 - Nutritional deficiencies

 - Sexual problems

-The above conditions progressively worsen as the person continues consuming large amounts of alcohol.
+The above conditions progressively worsen as the person continues drinking alcohol in large, or continuous amounts.
 The hangover they suffered is minor compared to the above and it was a warning sign that there is something wrong.
 Just because the hangover is gone doesn’t mean the body is not feeling some effects and damage deep within.
 Eventually, alcohol abuse could lead to full alcoholism and once that point is reached, it is a daily battle to maintain the addiction and try to hide it as much as possible.

 Legal and Abundant Doesn’t Mean It’s Safe

 Isn’t it ironic that the leading cause of accidental death in the nation is a legal substance?
 While massive amounts of money and resources are used today to fight drugs and terrorists and disease, alcohol continues to flow freely bringing more chaos and death than any terrorist ever has.
 When the government waged war on alcohol during prohibition in an attempt to control the sales and production, people found a way to brew their own illegal concoctions and this caused even greater problems.
 The current approach, imposing age limits for purchasing alcohol and heavy fines for public drunkenness or driving while impaired, also hasn’t stopped people from drinking too much, so the problems continue indefinitely.